 Whether you are a consumer or a producer, taxes will always be a constant come what may.
 Taxes are defined as a mandatory contribution to state revenue levied by the government on workers’ income and business profits, or added to the cost of some goods, services and transactions.
 In this blog I will be covering 2 different ways to calculate your taxes.
-Both these methods are listed under the IRAS website as acceptable methods but your chosen method must be employed consistently.
+The IRAS Website lists both these methods as acceptable but your chosen method must be employed consistently.
 The methods are as follows:

 - Take the total amount payable for all items (excluding GST) x 7% OR